 In the general population of patients with atrial fibrillation (AF), the main goals of therapy are the control of symptoms and the prevention of arterial thromboembolism, particularly stroke.
-(See "Antithrombotic therapy to prevent embolization in atrial fibrillation", section on 'Summary and recommendations'.)
+(See "Atrial fibrillation: Anticoagulant therapy to prevent embolization", section on 'Summary and recommendations'.)
 These goals are also true for the relatively large subset of AF patients with heart failure (HF).
 In such patients, the adverse hemodynamic consequences of AF can quickly lead to a decrease in exercise capacity and a worsening of symptoms, both of which may be difficult to manage [1,2].
 Similar to the general population, no survival advantage has conclusively been demonstrated with either a rate- or a rhythm-control strategy to manage the abnormal rhythm.
 (See 'Effect on cardiac function' below.)

 This topic will discuss the epidemiology, prognosis, and management of AF in patients with HF.
 This discussion will focus mainly on the ways in which the control of rate and rhythm may differ from the general population of patients with AF.
 An overview of the evaluation and management of AF is discussed separately.
 (See "Overview of atrial fibrillation".)